-3 Easy Wall Workout For Toned Legs & Thighs
+3 Easy Wall Workouts For Toned Legs & Thighs

 You may not always feel like going to the gym or running/walking, but trust and believe there are NO days off when it comes to getting (and keeping) your glutes, legs, and thighs toned!
 If you’re in minimalist mode, try this simple three-exercise circuit where all you need is a flat, bare wall and about three feet of clear floor space (a mat is optional).